This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Thank you for supporting livglutenfree!

 - 2 tablespoon butter use dairy free if required

 - dash of milk use dairy free if required

 - 1 tablespoon olive oil

 - 1 lb ground beef

 - 4 cloves garlic, minced

-- 4 tbsp gluten free worcestershire sauce French's makes a gluten free version
+- 4 tablespoon gluten free worcestershire sauce French's makes a gluten free version

-- ½ tsp each: paprika, salt and pepper
+- ½ teaspoon each: paprika, salt and pepper

 - ½ cup each: frozen carrots, peas, and corn defrosted in the microwave first

-- 1 tbsp cornstarch mixed with 1 tbsp water for a thickening slurry
+- 1 tablespoon cornstarch mixed with 1 tablespoon water for a thickening slurry

 - ¼ cup beef broth